 Earlier on, I mentioned that Zero Friction produced gloves that have one size for everyone.
 They achieve this by adding their Universal One-Size compression fit technology, which adapts to your hand size to ensure a comfortable and secure fit.

-Furthermore, the use of Cabretta leather optimizes your grip and offers a comfortable fit for the duration of your round.
+Furthermore, Cabretta leather optimizes your grip and offers a comfortable fit for the duration of your round.
 Plus, reinforced lycra is added to promote breathability and enable airflow.

 Capping off the features is a detachable tee and ball marker.
-It is positioned on the velcro strap, making it convenient to access them when needed.
+It is positioned on the velcro strap, making accessing them convenient when needed.

 Therefore, there are hybrid gloves that cost less and last longer.
 These make more sense to purchase.